pushkarsaxena96/GTrends-Historical-Data-Extraction/README.md

 ## Future Work
 * Introduce Multi-threading for faster operations
-* Further, parallelize the code using the logics used for threads, for faster execution
+* Further, parallelize the code using the logics used for multi-threads, for faster execution
 * As per the use-case, introduce success and error logging for debugging and watching over the pipeline.

 ## Usage